Moral Hazard and Healthcare

 - There is more than one form of over-consumption.
 People who "over-consume" health services are not being "greedy", they are usually being under-served.
 They return to the doctor over and over, or seek out additional doctors because they are not getting the solutions they need and the system is failing them.
 Its not indulgence, its distress.

 - Finally, the problem of clarity: when people order burgers at a drive thru, they are willfully, consciously making a decision to consume something: they are presented with a clearly priced menu, the opportunity to select from the options, the opportunity to confirm their order and the price, then promptly receive what they ordered.
-Healthcare by contrast rarely - safe to say never - offers this kind of experience.
+In contrast, Healthcare rarely - safe to say never - offers this kind of experience.
 Bills accumulate via non-transparent processes and fee schedules, then are delivered via inscrutable paperwork.
 Patients must wait to see if a treatment is effective or not.
-If it's not they are forced to start another cycle of "consumption."
+If it's not effective, then they are forced to start another cycle of "consumption."

 The logic of moral hazard has been a dominant influence on pricing and capital management strategies of health insurance for decades now.
-Yet during that same time, moral hazard and its implementations have completely failed to control costs which are higher than ever.
+Yet during that same time, moral hazard and its implementations have completely failed to control costs - which are higher than ever.

 Healthcare Finance leaders on both the payer and provider sides should acknowledge that this construct no longer serves us.
-Its time for more diligent financial innovation toward simple affordable healthcare.

 Moral Hazard: Different Takes